davidwang8088/Actor_Critic/README.md

 # Actor_Critic
-The algorithm is to solve the cart pole problem with actor critic method using Pytorch.
+The algorithm is to solve the cart pole problem with actor critic method using Pytorch